 Himeko is an inversion and a straight example though.
 Her hair was shorter when younger and was definitely not blonde, but later she grew it up to go as the image of the yanki she became.
 Much later, Himeko cuts it just to start fresh when the Sket Dan officially formed.

-Sailor Moon: Usagi's hair grows exponentially when she is revealed as the princess in the manga.
-It is eventually cut back to normal length.
-In the anime, she almost gets a sorrow haircut upon Minako's suggestion when Mamoru dumps her, but the Monster of the Week apparently makes her forget that she was in the beauty shop for a new 'do.
+Narrowly averted in Sailor Moon: Usagi almost gets a sorrow haircut upon Minako's suggestion when Mamoru dumps her, but the Monster of the Week apparently makes her forget that she was in the beauty shop for a new 'do.

-In the Anime and Manga it was Ryoga who accidentally chopped Akane's hair when she was caught in the crossfire between him and Ranma's fight, in the live action special it was one of the gang members who did it with a sickle.
+In the Anime and Manga it was Ryoga who accidentally chopped Akane's hair when she was caught in the crossfire between him and Ranma's fight (she blames Ranma), in the live action special it was one of the gang members who did it with a sickle.

 We see in a flashback why Mireille of Noir has a peculiar "half-bang" style.
 Lady Silvana is to blame

-In Azumanga Daioh, Tomo starts the second year growing out her hair in an attempt to be Lupin III's Fujiko Hime.
-When the fourth year starts, she has it cut back to her short style from the beginning.
+Tomo starts the second year growing out her hair in an attempt to be Lupin III's Fujiko Mine.
+When the third year starts, she has it cut back to her short style from the beginning.
 This confuses Chiyo-chan, leading her to ask Yomi if she broke up with a boyfriend, causing Yomi to bust a gut at the thought.
 Tomo just had it lopped off because she figured that was too high of a goal.

 In the same period Tomo chopped her hair, Chiyo-chan moved her pigtails' positioning, freaking out Osaka.